Smartphone & Device Policy

 Each of the above actions constitutes a misuse of a technological device at school.
 This list is not exhaustive.

-6.1 Minor Misuse of Technological Device
+• Minor Misuse of Technological Device

-6.2 Serious Misuse of Technological Device
+• Serious Misuse of Technological Device

 Where the misuse of a technological device is deemed to be more serious, e.g. the recording of pupil or staff images in any form, the device will be confiscated by the class teacher or designated teacher and retained by the Principal or Deputy Principal for a period of up to five school days.
 The Principal or Deputy Principal will convene a meeting with the parent/guardian and pupil to outline the nature of the misuse and the sanction imposed.
 The parent/guardian will also be provided with a written statement on the matter.
+Smartwatches will be confiscated and parents/guardians will be able to collect the device from the school office.
+Pupils are not permitted to wear smartwatches during school hours, on the school premises or on school tours/outings and/or any school related events.

-6.3 Use of a Technological Device to Engage in Cyberbullying
+• Use of a Technological Device to Engage in Cyberbullying

 Where a pupil is found to have misused a technological device at school or while engaged in a school-related activity off campus to cyberbully another pupil or a member of staff, or send offensive messages or calls, the device will be confiscated by the class teacher or designated teacher and retained by the Principal or Deputy Principal for a period of up to ten school days.
 The Principal or Deputy Principal will convene a meeting with the parent/guardian and pupil to outline the nature of the misuse and the sanction imposed.
 The parent/guardian will also be provided with a written statement on the matter.
-All instances of cyberbullying will be investigated and dealt with under Scoil Mhuire’s Anti-Bullying Policy.
+All instances of cyberbullying will be investigated and dealt with under Scoil Mhuire’s Bí Cineálta Procedures.

-6.4 Repeated Misuse of a Technological Device
+• Repeated Misuse of a Technological Device

 Where a pupil is involved in the misuse of a technological device on a second occasion, the device will be confiscated by the class teacher or designated teacher and retained by the Principal or Deputy Principal for a period of up to ten school days.
 The Principal or Deputy Principal will convene a meeting with the parent/guardian and pupil to outline the nature of the misuse and the sanction imposed.
 The parent/guardian will also be provided with a written statement on the matter.
 Where a pupil is involved repeatedly in the misuse of a technological device, Scoil Mhuire reserves the right to withdraw the privilege from that pupil of bringing any technological device to school.
+Smartwatches will be confiscated and parents/guardians will be able to collect the device from the school office.
+Pupils are not permitted to wear smartwatches during school hours, on the school premises or on school tours/outings and/or any school related events.

-7. Staff Use of Personal Mobile Phones or Other Technological Devices at School
+• Staff Use of Personal Mobile Phones or Other Technological Devices at School

 Scoil Mhuire staff members are permitted to have their personal mobile phones with them at all times.
+Teachers are expected to use the phones for school related purposes only.

 The following protocols apply to the use of personal mobile phones by staff members during school time and for school purposes: